-If the changes to improve the major business facility tax credit are not made, the tax credit should be allowed to expire on its expiration date of June 30, 2025.
-The current credit is not well designed and appears to be more of a reward for businesses rather than an incentive.
+If changes are not adopted, the tax credit should be allowed to expire credit is not well designed and appears to be more of a reward for businesses rather than an incentive.
 Additionally, companies that use the tax credit also frequently use other incentives this evaluation series has found to be more effective and that yield larger economic benefits to the state.
 For example, 12 companies that received almost \$10 million in major business facility job tax credits also received \$27 million in economic development grants, mostly VEDP grants.
 Rather than continuing a poorly designed credit, the state should focus on its stronger programs to incentivize the businesses it wants to attract.